serenity-bdd/documentation/docs/screenplay/screenplay-webdriver.md

 ### Absence

-Determine whether an element is _not_ present on the page.
+Determine whether an element is _not_ present or visible on the page.
+A field that is present in the dom but is not rendered will be considered absent.

 ```java
 boolean isNotPresent = sam.asksFor(Absence.of("#no-such-field"));